TheOddler/aplai/report/report.md

     search(N) <=> nb_getval(width, Width), N == Width | true.
     search(N) <=> NN is N + 1, search(NN).

-It starts by looking for cells with 2 possible values, and then selects one of those two to be tried out.
+It starts by looking for cells with 2 possible values and then selects one of those two to be tried out.
 If there are no cells with 2 possible values left, it will look for a cell with 3 possible values, and so on.

 We modeled the rules of Sudoku as CHR rules, that when fired, will just make the program fail.